St John's Church, Bath: Architecture

-The decorative Gothic-styled spire dominates the city's skyline, which has irked some people such as noted architectural critic Nikolaus Pevsner who accuses the church of being "a demonstrative proof of how intensely the Gothicists hated the Georgians of Bath."
+The decorative Gothic-style spire dominates the city's skyline, which has irked some people, such as noted architectural critic Nikolaus Pevsner, who accuses the church of being "a demonstrative proof of how intensely the Gothicists hated the Georgians of Bath."
 Christopher Martin takes a more measured view in his work on English Catholic churches, commenting "the stately interior is a good reflection of mid-Victorian taste", and remarking on the colourful polished marble, the exquisite screen, the blazing and triumphant white tabernacle, the delicate communion rails, a series of references to St John, and the chapels, each with something to admire.

 The structure was designed and built between 1861-3 by Charles Francis Hansom, who was the brother of J. A. Hansom, the creator of the Hansom cab, and had formerly done the village church at Hanley Swan.
 The brothers also prepared designs for Woodchester Mansion in Nympsfield, Gloucestershire, after A. W. N. Pugin had resigned from the project.
-For this reason, they are often quoted as being the second best Roman Catholic architects of their day, for their success in picking up commissions Pugin had passed over.
-Woodchester Mansion's north service wing was also designed by them in the same Gothic style.
+For this reason, they are often quoted as the second-best Roman Catholic architects of their day, for their success in securing commissions that Pugin had passed over.
+They also designed the Woodchester Mansion's north service wing in the same Gothic style.

 The walls are of Bath stone.
 The church's 222 ft spire was added by Hansom in 1867.
 The baptistery, a shrine containing the relics of Saint Justina of Padua, was designed by Edward Joseph Hansom, his son, in 1871.

 The brothers considered the church to be one of their best works.
 Pevsner's typical terse description describes the church as follows:

 Lofty tower with spire and spirelets.
-Ambitious aisled nave with clerestory, transepts, broad polygonal apse with side apses.
-The exterior rock-faced, in the interior circular pink granite piers with elaborate foliated capitals. – SCREEN of iron. – STAINED GLASS.
+Ambitious aisled nave with clerestory, transepts, and broad polygonal apse with side apses.
+The exterior is rock-faced, and the interior is circular pink granite piers with elaborate foliated capitals. – SCREEN of iron. – STAINED GLASS.
 In the rose windows, quite good and glowing.
-Screen and glass are by Hardman. – VESTMENTS.
+The screen and glass are by Hardman. – VESTMENTS.
 Genuine C15 vestments are in use at St. John's.